·

 With its sweeping views of the Bay Bridge and McCovey Cove, it’s a stunning place to catch a game, grab some good grub, or just soak up the waterfront atmosphere.

-Even if you’re not in town during baseball season, the behind-the-scenes ballpark tours are fun and make great gifts for the sport’s fans in your life.
+Even if you’re not in town during baseball season, the behind-the-scenes ballpark tour is fun for kids and adults, and makes a great gift for the sport’s fans in your life.

 Even so, it’s still an active fishing port, too, and when I’m around, I like to grab clam chowder in a sourdough bread bowl or fresh Dungeness crab to take home when it’s in season (usually mid-November to June).